akhilNandanavanam/tensorFlow/README.md

 MAJOR PROJECT FOR JNTUH
-Title: Android APplication for Handwriting Recognition Using Machine Learning
+Title: Android Application for Handwriting Recognition Using Machine Learning
 By:
 M Mounika
 N Sai Akhil